 Although they can be hosed down, it usually takes time to dry.
 Use a mixture of dish soap and warm water to wipe down the furniture using a soft cloth.
 Use a small brush to get into small cracks/crevices.
 Use wood soap and warm water to clean up those areas having wooden parts.
 Ensure that your wicker furniture is completely dry before you store it to prevent growth of mold or mildew.

 By thoroughly cleaning your wicker furniture, it will also look much better in your outdoor living space when spring arrives.
-If you need new outdoor patio furnishings, Suburban Fireplace in Pickerington, OH has what you need.
+If you need new outdoor patio furnishings, Reading Rock+CCL Installation Services in Pickerington, OH has what you need.
 They offer more than just indoor and outdoor fireplaces.

 Apply Lemon Oil